 Morning sickness isn’t restricted to mornings, so nausea can cause you to rise early or spend your night lying awake.
 Some women swear by having a snack before bedtime to help ward off hunger-induced nausea while others reach for ginger tea.

 Hormonal changes throughout your pregnancy can also lead to temperature fluctuations, which means you may find you’re frequently flinging off your duvet or sticking your foot out of the side of the bed.
-If you do need to cool down quickly, why not try the Sealy Cooltech Gel Pillow to help you drift off.
-Summer-weight, 4.5 tog duvets can also help.
+If you do need to cool down quickly, summer-weight, 4.5 tog duvets can also help.

 As your bump grows you’ll need to start lying on your left side, which helps blood and nutrients to reach the placenta.
 As baby gets bigger this will also stop you feeling so squashed.
 You can prop yourself in place with pillows or make use of a special pregnancy pillow that slots between your legs to stop your back from aching, and a mattress topper can provide a little extra comfort for you too.